josephlin55555/snapmarket/_README.md

 ## Description
 *Create a market for your used goods with in a snap.*

-SnapMarket is an easy way to take pictures of your things and sell them on an online marketplace
+**SnapMarket is an easy way to take pictures of your things and sell them on an online marketplace.**

 ## Context
 Everyone has things they want to sell but creating individual posts for multiple items is a tedious process.
 SnapMarket allows you to quickly take a single picture of your things and tag every item that is up for sale.